Theft Lawyer in Tampa

 - When the stolen property is valued from $300 to $19,999, the charge is third-degree grand theft, punishable upon conviction with a $5,000 fine and five years in prison.

 - First-degree grand theft is charged when the stolen property is valued at or above $100,000.
-A first-degree grand theft conviction may be penalized with a $10,000 fine and up to thirty years in prison.
+A first-degree grand theft conviction may be penalized with a $10,000 fine and up to 30 years in prison.

-Additionally, third-degree grand theft is the charge if the stolen property is a firearm, a motor vehicle, a fire extinguisher, a quantity of fruit consisting of 2,000 or more pieces, a commercial farm animal, a construction sign, a stop sign, or anhydrous ammonia.
+For example, third-degree grand theft is the charge if the stolen property is a firearm, a motor vehicle, a fire extinguisher, a quantity of fruit consisting of 2,000 or more pieces, a commercial farm animal, a construction sign, a stop sign, or anhydrous ammonia.

-And because it is a crime of dishonesty, the legal penalties for a theft conviction are only the beginning of the consequences.
+Because it is a crime of dishonesty, the legal penalties for a theft conviction are only the beginning of the consequences.
 If you testify in a courtroom in the future about any matter, an attorney may be able to use your conviction for theft to discredit your testimony.

 If you hold a professional license in Florida, you can expect disciplinary action from your professional licensing board after a theft conviction.
 If you are an immigrant, a theft conviction could make you subject to deportation.
 If you’re seeking work, employers may not trust you.

 Before someone can be convicted of theft, a prosecutor must prove that person’s guilt beyond a reasonable doubt.
-That task is not always easy, because a number of legal defenses may apply in theft cases.
+That task is not always easy because a number of legal defenses may apply in theft cases.

 If there was an honest misunderstanding with no criminal intent, and if a defendant honestly believed that he or she was the legal owner of the property, this may be an effective defense.